dllrun/foam-extend-general-contact/howToInstall.md

 downloading the precomplied version can be found here: https://wiki.openfoam.com/Win10OpenSUSEShell_by_Stefan_Radl

 Please note that this has been only tested with OpenFOAM 5.0.
-However, it should also work with other versions of OpenFOAM and might not be only limited to OpenFOAM-5.0.
+However, it might not only be limited to OpenFOAM-5.0 and should also work with other versions of OpenFOAM.

 <br/>
 <hr>